On this page you will find:

 Before it can be registered, each vehicle must be inspected by an approved engineer whose job it is to ensure that it meets all regulations.
 One of the first major items during construction is for the chassis to undergo torsional & beam testing and after the car has been completed a full range of further tests must be passed before gaining approval for registration.
 Adding to the challenges are varied interpretations of the regulations by engineers and state registration authorities with differing opinions on what should be allowed.

-Each book mentioned on this page is a worthwhile addition to your library, as each one will improve your knowledge and provide alternative designs, ideas and construction methods etc. Ron Champion’s book was my first inspiration to undertake this journey, however Chris Gibb’s book is a big improvement and I found it to be very helpful.
+Each book mentioned on this page is a worthwhile addition to your library, as each one improves your knowledge and provides alternative designs, ideas and construction methods etc. Ron Champion’s book was my first inspiration to undertake this journey, however Chris Gibb’s book is a big improvement and I found it to be very helpful.

 “Build your own Sports Car on a budget” by Chris Gibbs.
 This is a Haynes publication and was first released in 2007.
 It follows on from the original Ron Champion book and there are a number of refinements and improvements to the chassis, suspension and mechanicals, including using Ford Sierra components and incorporating an independent rear suspension.
-The Sierra was not sold in Australia so you will need to source parts from alternative vehicles, but the design and engineering principles still apply.
-A second edition is planned and older BMW and Mazda MX5 parts are being considered for use.
+The Sierra was not sold in Australia so alternative vehicles need to be sourced for parts, but the design and engineering principles still apply.

 If Ron Champion’s book is “the Bible” then Chris Gibbs effort is the “New Testament”.
 It remains true to Ron Champion’s original concept but the car is called a Haynes Roadster rather than a Locost, which could be for legal reasons or cynical people may suggest it’s to further promote the Haynes brand.
 An excellent publication with lots of quality detailed plans, drawings and full colour photos.
-There are a number of errors in this first edition but the book is well supported by an internet Forum that’s moderated by Chris Gibbs.
+There are a number of errors in this first edition but the book is still a valuable asset.

-Keith Tanner’s “How to build a cheap sports car” is very informative and follows on from Ron Champion’s original concept.
+“How to build a cheap sports car” by Keith Tanner is very informative and follows on from Ron Champion’s original concept.
 It adds a bit more sophistication to the project by using more modern mechanicals.
 Keith purchased a professionally built chassis and utilised early Mazda MX5 (Miata in the USA) components to build his car, so there is no information on building the chassis.
 However it steps you through the process of assembling the car and modifying some of the parts.
-Keith Tanner supports the book with an interesting and comprehensive web site here.
+Keith Tanner supports the book with an interesting and comprehensive web site (here) that also contains some updates and corrections to his book.
 Recommended reading as it describes yet another approach to building your own sports car, however in my opinion, Keith misses the mark by not building his own chassis and the project is more like assembling a kit car.

 What tools, skills and resources will I need?

-I provide some basic information in this section to answer a number of Emails from potential new Locost builders who are finding the project a bit daunting.
-Based on my experience, most competent home handymen with reasonable mechanical knowledge and an aptitude for this type of project could build a Locost Clubman at home.
-Naturally the more experience, knowledge and skill that you possess then the more realistic the home based build becomes and the less you will need to rely on outside help which can add extra costs.
+I provide some basic information in this section in response to emails from potential Locost clubman builders who are finding the project a bit daunting.
+Based on my experience, a competent home handyman with reasonable mechanical knowledge and an aptitude for this type of project could build a Locost Clubman at home.
+Naturally the more experience, knowledge and skill that you possess then the more realistic the home based build becomes and the less you will need to rely on outside help which can add extra cost.

 Building the chassis can be a challenge for someone with little or no welding experience and either you learn this skill or consider taking the “Kit Car” option which provides a ready made Clubman Kit, including a chassis, and you can build one from there.
 The welding required on a Locost Clubman chassis is rather basic and it should be relatively easy for a new welder to learn to produce welds of sufficient quality for this project.
-I would recommend a reasonable quality MIG welder which will cost from around $700.
-It’s also a good idea to use 2mm wall thickness tube on the chassis rather than the standard 1.6mm as it’s easier to weld.
+I would recommend investing in at least a reasonable quality MIG welder as the cheap units are just not good enough for consistent quality welding - I would avoid the gasless type MIG.
+A good quality auto darkening welding helmet is also essential.
+I believe its a good idea to use 2mm wall thickness tube on the chassis rather than the standard 1.6mm as it’s easier to weld.
 The best way for new welders to gain confidence is to practice on scrap material, cut it open and try to break the welds.
-Practice makes perfect and it shouldn’t take long to gain confidence.
+Practice makes perfect and it shouldn't take long to gain confidence.

 Garage space is an issue for some people.
 I have heard of projects being built in small single car garages or carports, and even a couple in an open area, but I consider a good size work and storage area an important asset for building a Locost.
 A suitable workbench is invaluable as is enough space around the car to let you work without bumping into things.
 As the Locost grows so will your need for storage space.
 When the components are not in the car (eg engine, gearbox, wheels, seats, bonnet, nosecone etc) where will you store them?